kothasuhas/purple-problem/README.md

 ## Purple Questions Dataset

 `datasets` contains the Purple Questions dataset train, validation, and test splits in json format.
-Each json file is a dictionary containing the `
+Each json file is a dictionary containing the questions (`prompt`) inducing the word 'purple' in the response

 ## Adversarial Suffixes